awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetItemsExample.md

 # Example: CRUD Operations Using the AWS SDK for \.NET Low\-Level API<a name="LowLevelDotNetItemsExample"></a>

-The following C\# code example illustrates CRUD operations on an item\.
-The example adds an item to the ProductCatalog table, retrieves it, performs various updates, and finally deletes the item\.
-If you followed the steps in [Creating Tables and Loading Sample Data](SampleData.md), you already have the ProductCatalog table created\.
+The following C\# code example illustrates CRUD operations on an Amazon DynamoDB item\.
+The example adds an item to the `ProductCatalog` table, retrieves it, performs various updates, and finally deletes the item\.
+If you followed the steps in [Creating Tables and Loading Data for Code Examples in DynamoDB](SampleData.md), you already have the `ProductCatalog` table created\.
 You can also create these sample tables programmatically\.
 For more information, see [Creating Example Tables and Uploading Data Using the AWS SDK for \.NET](AppendixSampleDataCodeDotNET.md)\.

-For step\-by\-step instructions to test the following sample, see [\.NET Code Examples](CodeSamples.DotNet.md)\.
+For step\-by\-step instructions for testing the following sample, see [\.NET Code Examples](CodeSamples.DotNet.md)\.

 **Example**